BongoKnight/cyberclip/docs/CreateNewAction.md

 import youtube_dl

 class downloadVideoAction(actionInterface):
-    """
-A action module, to download video from an URL.
+    """A action module, to download video from an URL.
 Use of the youtube-dl.
     """
     def __init__(self, parsers = {}, supportedType = {"url"}):